 Our how-to guide for aspiring design thinking facilitators

 Are you interested in facilitating a design thinking session at your workplace or for another organization?
 Have you learned about design thinking and want to get started or deepen your skills?
 If you are a newbie to design thinking facilitation, this is the guide for you.
-We’ve pulled together the basics you need to know to lead a design thinking or innovation workshop.
+We’ve highlighted the basics you need to know to lead a design thinking or innovation workshop.
+Facilitation skills are essential to navigating complex business problems, and a skilled facilitator can supercharge the team’s performance.
+We encourage you to attend our Facilitation Lab, a weekly virtual meetup to support effective implementation.

 What is Design Thinking?